Skip to main content

 Body

 New students are invited to join scheduled library tours and inductions.
-If you cannot attend, please do contact the Librarian to seek alternative arrangements.
+If you cannot attend, please contact the Librarian to seek alternative arrangements.
 The inductions will highlight where materials are shelved and explain briefly how the library functions as well as how to make best and most efficient use of what is available in Selwyn and in other Cambridge libraries.

 7.5.1 Books and other library materials

 We aim to have at least one copy of the key books for Part I of the Tripos, with a reference copy for those books which are most in demand.
 If we don’t have a book you need, please suggest it as a purchase; we can usually provide a copy within a week, sometimes sooner.
 This is the best way to keep our stock up to date and ensure that what you need is easily available.
-Use our online purchase suggestion form or send us an email.
+Use the Cambridge online purchase suggestion form or send us an email.

 7.5.2 Study space and facilities